Copyright © 2024 Euromaidanpress.com

 Privacy and Cookie Policies.

-Russian bomb strike killed two including child, injured 34 as section of Kharkiv residential building destroyed
+Russian bomb strike killed three including two children, injured 34 as section of Kharkiv residential building destroyed (updated)

 Other attacks on the regions killed a civilian man, and injured five people.